sanyamsinghal3/node-basic-learning/README.md

 # Day 3
-1. Create http server using node.js without express js. code added in app.js
+1. Create http server using node.js without express js. code added in app.js import http from 'http';

-2. install express and create server with this (npm install express)
+2. install express and create server with this (npm install express) import express from 'express';

+3. server html file using express project/
+├── server.js
+└── public/
+    └── index.html

+app.js	    Defines and exports the Express application (app = express()), routes, and middleware server.js	Starts the server, listens on a port, and imports the app from app.js

+4. Serve the entire public/ folder statically when home route (/) trigger then public/index.html serve

+5. create pages in public folder and added route in app.js, you can seprately create route in route folder/pages.js file and exposrt them.